ccoutant/dwarf-locations/chapter2-diffs.md

 DW_OP_swap` had been processed immediately prior to the piece operation), and the result is a new composite location with the single piece `A`.</span>

+  [This third rule may not in fact be necessary.
+It covers the case where a DWARF5 piece expression left multiple items on the stack.]

 ## <span class="add">3.12 Offset Operations [NEW]</span>